Shawn Oakman

-Shawn Michael Oakman (born April 7, 1992) is an American professional football defensive lineman.
+Shawn Michael Oakman (born April 7, 1992) is an American professional football defensive lineman for the Pennsylvania Benjamins of the International Arena League (IAL).
 He played college football for the Baylor Bears.
 Oakman has also been a member of the Triangle Torch and the West Virginia Roughriders of the American Arena League (AAL), the Bismarck Bucks of Champions Indoor Football (CIF), the Los Angeles Wildcats of the XFL, the Wild Aces of Fan Controlled Football, and the Toronto Argonauts, Edmonton Elks, and Montreal Alouettes of the Canadian Football League (CFL).

 Early life

 Oakman attended Penn Wood High School in Lansdowne, Pennsylvania.
 He played both football and basketball.
 He committed to play college football at Penn State University in July 2010.

 College career

 Penn State University

 Oakman was redshirted as a true freshman at PSU in 2011.

 On February 27, 2012, Penn State announced that Oakman had been dismissed from the Nittany Lions football team for an unspecified violation of team rules.
 (See Personal life.)

 Oakman transferred to Baylor University in July 2012.